openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

       > so only the latter is considered.

    1. If "history of commits" does not contain current commit
-      > Previous boot was unhealthy and it's first boot for current commit
+      > The previous boot was unhealthy and this is the first boot for the current commit
       > (otherwise it would be in "history of commits")
       1. Previous boot's commit is not a rollback commit: **delete data and [start cluster](#starting-the-cluster)**.
-         > It means that on actual previous boot didn't run MicroShift.
+         > We only expect to end up in this state if the previously boot commit didn't run MicroShift at all.
-         > This fits FIDO scenario.
+         > This fits the FIDO device onboarding (FDO) scenario.
+It is safe to delete
+         > the database in this state because its contents cannot be used by the
+         > current commit and rolling back to that other commit will not result in
+         > a running MicroShift.

 1. Commits of current and previous boots are the same (current commit booted more than once in a row)
    1. If backup for current commit exists: **restore**